-Today, I am replying to a question that I got through customer support.
-The question was from the video called 5 Stretches that are injuring your back and what to do about it?
+Today, I am replying to a question I got through customer support.
+The question was from the video called 5 Stretches that are injuring your back and what to do about it.

 Ann sent in an email asking:

-What she is talking about is the hamstring stretch where I lie on my back, knees are bent which puts my back in a better position, and then I would bring my knee towards my chest.
-I would straighten that leg out and I am looking at getting that hamstring stretch.
-Doing it this way is perfectly fine and effective and good for the back.
+She is talking about the hamstring stretch where I lie on my back, knees are bent, which puts my back in a better position, and then I would bring my knee towards my chest.
+Doing it this way is fine, effective, and good for the back.
+I would straighten that leg out, and I am looking at getting that hamstring stretch.

-A common mistake people would end up doing is they will end up straightening their leg and they look at the goal trying to be bringing this leg as far back as they can.
+A common mistake people would make is they will end up straightening their leg, and they look at the goal of bringing this leg as far back as they can.

 The things to remember are: